 “Has anything moved in Lestrange’s case?”
 Hermione asked, sipping carrot juice.

 “At Auror Department, everyone is working through the night,” Arthur replied.
 “But Lestrange is well-hidden, most likely he is using his acquaintances, maybe he changes his place of residence regularly.
-As far as your parents are concerned, it would not be safe at all for them to return now.
-I am afraid Lestrange would be more than happy to get them,” Arthur replied to her with a serious expression.
+As far as your parents are concerned, it wouldn’t be safe at all for them to return now.
+I’m afraid Lestrange would be more than happy to get them,” Arthur replied to her with a serious expression.

 Hermione’s face fell.
 She obviously longed for her parents and hoped every day that they would be able to return to their normal lives soon.
 However, it was not safe yet; the war was not over yet.

 “Everything will be alright,” Ron said as he took Hermione’s hand trying to reassure her.